gvipul-294/Python-flask-API-Web-Scraping-Web-Automation/README.md

 # Python-flask-API-for-Students
-It is an API created for Details of a student in flask freamework of Python
+It is an API created for Details of a student in flask framework of Python